Dotremin

 Dotremin (folic acid / cholecalciferol) is a combination of two vitamins that each have important roles and functions in your body.

-What are the side effects of Dotremin (folic acid / cholecalciferol)?
+Side effects of Dotremin (folic acid / cholecalciferol)

 The following side effects may get better over time as your body gets used to the medication.
 Let your healthcare provider know immediately if you continue to experience these symptoms or if they worsen over time.